 New Zealand has very strict standards when swimming with dolphins and we felt very comfortable jumping in the water with Fuller's Great Sights in the Bay of Islands.

-Why is New Zealand more environmentally friendly that other countries that swim with dolphins?
+Why is New Zealand a dolphin encounter in New Zealand is more environmentally friendly than other countries.

 - They cannot feed the dolphins to entice them to come back day after day.

 - Only 3 vessels are allowed within 300 metres of the dolphins at one time.

 - Nobody can swim with the dolphins if there are infants in the pod

 - The number of times that a group can swim with the dolphins in limited

 As our Captain Billy said, the dolphins come up to the boat for a visit because they want to, if we fed them, we would never know if they are here just for food or if they want to be here to interact.